 What does the environment mean to you?

 The environment became my cause after I destroyed my back at work.
 It took 6 surgeries to fix it.
 I had to retire early and had a lot of free time, so I spent a lot of time on the internet.
 Climate quickly became my cause.
 I was drawn to it because of science.
-I love reading the original scientific reports and even read the IPCC report.
-Working at CCL international gave me a chance to work on the Paris Climate Agreement.
+I love reading the original scientific reports and even read the annual IPCC report.
+Working at CCL International gave me a chance to work on the Paris Climate Agreement.

 What other organizations do you volunteer and work with?